Gi60s/IT410-2016/instruction/src/rest.md

 ## DELETE

-- With a DELETE you shouldn't send information with the body.
+- With a DELETE you can send information with the body.
 - Should be idempotent - no matter how many times you call it, the result is the same.
 - If is is already deleted it shouldn't complain because the job is done.